 These modules are designed to support faculty members at the University of Denver and beyond in developing the necessary knowledge-base to enact inclusive pedagogical practices while succeeding in critical roles throughout their academic life-cycles.
 We strive to make this website a dynamic repository of information, so content is periodically updated.
-In the interest of collaboration and intellectual exchange, we invite you to recommend topics, submit ideas for blog posts, share your research and suggest content by contacting Becca Ciancanelli, the Director of Inclusive Teaching Practices, email@example.com, for more information or for a personalized consultation.
+In the interest of collaboration and intellectual exchange, we invite you to recommend topics, submit ideas for blog posts, share your research and suggest content by contacting the Office of Teaching and Learning at firstname.lastname@example.org.

 An introduction to a critical framework